 A: If KWAC does not consummate the Business Combination by May 24, 2023 (unless such date has been extended as described herein) then pursuant to Article VI of the Existing KWAC Charter, KWAC's officers must take all actions necessary in accordance with the Delaware General Corporation Law to dissolve and liquidate KWAC as soon as reasonably practicable.
 Following dissolution, KWAC will no longer exist as a company.
 In any liquidation, the funds held in the Trust Account, plus any interest earned thereon (net of taxes payable), together with any remaining out-of-trust net assets, will be distributed pro-rata to holders of shares of KWAC Class A Common Stock who acquired such shares in the IPO or in the aftermarket.
-The estimated consideration that each share of KWAC Class A Common Stock would be paid at liquidation would be approximately \$10.25 per share based on amounts on deposit in the Trust Account as of December 31, 2022.
-The closing price of the KWAC Class A Common Stock on the Markets Group Inc. stock exchange (the "OTC Exchange") as of May 3, 2023 was \$11.06.
+The estimated consideration that each share of KWAC Class A Common Stock would be paid at liquidation would be approximately \$10.00 per share based on amounts on deposit in the Trust Account as of [•], 2022.
+The closing price of the KWAC Class A Common Stock on the Markets Group Inc. stock exchange (the "OTC Exchange") as of December 15, 2022 was \$10.80.
 The Initial Stockholders waived the right to any liquidation distribution with respect to any shares of KWAC Common Stock held by them.
-None of the Sponsor or KWAC's officers or directors received any additional consideration for their waiver of redemption rights.